Chapter 1 Introduction

 One of the more common uses of Monte Carlo simulation is to compare alternative statistical approaches to analyzing the same type of data.
 In the academic literature on statistical methodology, authors frequently report simulation studies comparing a newly proposed method against more traditional approaches, to make a case for the utility of their method.
 A classic example of such work is Brown and Forsythe (1974), who compared four different procedures for conducting a hypothesis test for equality of means in several populations (i.e., one-way ANOVA) when the population variances are not equal.
 A subsequent study by Mehrotra (1997) built on Brown and Forsythe’s work, proposing a more refined method and using simulations to demonstrate that it is superior to the existing methods.
 We explore the Brown and Forsythe (1974) study in the case study of Chapter 5.

 Comparative simulation can also have a practical application: In many situations, more than one data analysis approach is possible for addressing a given research question (or estimating a specified target parameter).
-Simulations comparing the identified approaches can be quite informative and can help to guide the design of an analytic plan (such as plans included in a pre-registered study protocol).
-As an example of the type of questions that researchers might encounter in designing analytic plans: what are the practical benefits and costs of using a model that allows for cross-site impact variation for a multi-site trial (Miratrix, Weiss, and Henderson 2021)?
+Simulations comparing multiple approaches can be quite informative and can help to guide the design of an analytic plan (such as plans included in a pre-registered study protocol).
+For instance, researchers designing a multi-site randomized experiment might wonder whether they should use an analytic model that allows for variation in the site-specific impact estimates (miratrix2021applied?) or a simpler model that treats the impact as homogeneous across sites.
+What are the practical benefits and costs of using the more complex model?
 In the ideal case, simulations can identify best practices for how to approach analysis of a certain type of data and can surface trade-offs between competing approaches that occur in practice.

 1.1.2 Assessing performance of complex pipelines